Photo of the Maryland Beltway from onejourneyatatime.com

 “It will be a wasteful boondoggle that will benefit a handful of investors and rich commuters willing to pay tolls estimated as high as $41 per trip.
 (Similar Northern Virginia toll lanes recently topped $44 per trip.)

 “Very high tolls at rush hour is not just a reflection of demand.
 Since few drivers are likely to pay tolls when the free lanes are clear, very high rush tolls are needed to cover operational costs, debt service, and investor returns.

 “Experience shows that toll revenues are unlikely to cover costs and provide competitive returns without taxpayer subsidies, such as those provided on NoVa’s toll lanes or the ICC.”

 In addition, the group (and others, judging from many online comments) is decrying the lack of details presented so far by the state.

-“They’re essentially asking people to react and make up there minds about a project on less information than any responsible business would ever decide and make a decision upon,” German said.
+“They’re essentially asking people to react and make up their minds about a project on less information than any responsible business would ever decide and make a decision upon,” German said.